pivotal/docs-tap/tap-gui/configurator/building.hbs.md

 ## <a id="prep-ident-image"></a> Identify your Configurator image

-To build a customized Tanzu Developer Portal, you must identify the Configurator image to pass through the supplychain.
-Depending on how you installed things, this  could either be on `registry.tanzu.vmware.com` or on the local image registry (`imgpkg`) that you moved the installation packages to.
+To build a customized Tanzu Developer Portal, you must identify the Configurator image to pass through the supply chain.
+Depending on your choices during installation, this is on either `registry.tanzu.vmware.com` or the local image registry (`imgpkg`) that you moved the installation packages to.

 1. Export the bundle for the `tdp.tanzu.vmware.com` component as the variable `OUTPUT_IMAGE`: